We are open and welcome patients – safely!

 - Hand sanitizer for patients and employees is available throughout the office.

 - Worried about the health of staff members?
-We post every employee’s temperature, as taken upon their arrival, on a chart in the waiting area.
-We are transparent about our staff members’ health, and employees exhibiting any flu-like symptoms whatsoever are required to stay home – no exceptions.
+We are transparent about our staff members’ health, and employees exhibiting any flu-like symptoms whatsoever are required to stay home.

 During and after treatment: